 Each year before the end of Spring Semester there will be a faculty meeting to discuss the progress of graduate students and provide a ranking of the students for reappointment as GTAs.
+Students will be required to submit a CV and a completed copy of the Graduate Annual Review Form at least two weeks in advance of the Graduate Annual Review Meeting.
 Shortly before the meeting, Advisors of individual students will meet with them to gather information that the student deems relevant to the determination of his or her standing in the Department.
 At the meeting, which will be chaired by the Director of Graduate Studies, each student's performance and progress in the program will be discussed in detail.
 Based on this discussion, each student will be placed into one of the following three categories:

 Category 1.
 Students who are in good standing.

 Category 2.
 Students who are not in good standing.